CONDITIONS TREATED

 • Seizures

-Depression is a mental health disorder characterized by persistently depressive mood or loss of interest in activities causing significant impairment in daily life.
-Depression is a common but serious mood disorder which leads to further complications if untreated.
+Depression is a mental health disorder characterized by a persistently depressive mood or loss of interest in activities, causing significant impairment in daily life.
+Depression is a common but serious mood disorder that leads to further complications if untreated.

 • 11%percent of adolescents globally are affected by some form of depression.